-The LOTS that are part of a local municipal or county government must follow their locally established insurance standards and any applicable State insurance requirements.
-Many LOTS that are part of a local municipal or county government are part of a self-insurance program with a wide range of local government-imposed minimum insurance levels.
+LOTS who are part of a local municipal or county government must follow their locally established insurance standards and any applicable State insurance requirements.
+Many LOTS who are part of a local municipal or county government are part of a self-insurance program with a wide range of local government-imposed minimum insurance levels.

-The LOTS that own Federally-funded vehicles and other equipment must meet their own and the State's minimum insurance levels which must be adequate to protect the Federal interest in the vehicle/equipment within the useful life for such vehicle/equipment as determined by State and/or Federal requirements.
+LOTS who own Federally-funded vehicles and other equipment must meet their own and the State's minimum insurance levels which must be adequate to protect the Federal interest in the vehicle/equipment within the useful life for such vehicle/equipment as determined by State and/or Federal requirements.
 The Federal interest is not dependent on the extent of the LOTS insurance coverage or on the insurance adjustment received.
-Therefore, LOTS that maintain only minimum levels of insurance coverage will likely be responsible for the out-of-pocket costs to pay for any remaining Federal interest in the event of the "total loss" of the vehicle/equipment.
-LOTS that are private entities and private sector operators under contract to public sector LOTS may be subject to additional insurance requirements, as described below.
+Therefore, LOTS who maintain only minimum levels of insurance coverage will likely be responsible for the out-of-pocket costs to pay for any remaining Federal interest in the event of the "total loss" of the vehicle/equipment.
+LOTS who are private entities and private sector operators under contract to public sector LOTS may be subject to additional insurance requirements, as described below.

-Minimum Insurance Requirements for LOTS that are Private Entities and Subject to the Maryland Public Service Commission Requirements
+11.7.5 Insurance Requirements for LOTS who are Private Entities and Subject to the Maryland Public Service Commission Requirements

-The LOTS that are private entities and subject to PSC Operating Authority requirements (see Chapter 9) must meet minimum PSC-required insurance levels, currently:
+LOTS who are private entities and subject to Maryland Public Service Commission (PSC) Operating Authority requirements (see Chapter 9) must meet PSC-required insurance levels, which can be found on the PSC website or by calling the PSC Transportation Division.